clojurewerkz/monger.docs/articles/querying.md

 A more convenient way of finding a document by id as Clojure map is `monger.collection/find-map-by-id`:

 {% gist 976c79a1ba8eaac491b2 %}

+Normally you should prefer `monger.collection/find-one-as-map` and `monger.collection/find-map-by-id` to `monger.collection/find-one`.

 ## Loading a subset of fields